SSbit01/secure-otp-server/README.md

 Easily adapt logic for OTP generation, credential validation, and OTP delivery (e.g. email, SMS).

-### State-Aware
+### State Aware

-Prevents replay attacks by using single-use verification keys, while remaining lightweight.
+Prevents replay attacks by using single use verification keys, while remaining lightweight.

 ### Multi-Credential Sessions

 Store several OTP tokens per session, each bound to a different credential.
-Users can move between credentials without restarting the flow, and the session-encrypted cookie enforces a strict cap so tokens stay lightweight.
+Users can move between credentials without restarting the flow, and the session encrypted cookie enforces a strict cap so tokens stay lightweight.

 ### High Performance

 Built with [Hono](https://hono.dev/) for fast and efficient routing.

+### Deployment Flexibility

+Supports both traditional server environments (using the included [Dockerfile](/Dockerfile) that leverages [Bun](https://bun.com/)) and serverless platforms.

+It works out of the box with a built-in in-memory storage, and can be easily configured to use external stores (needed for distributed or serverless setups).
+See [Customization](#customization).

-### Web Standards-Based
+### Web Standards Based

 Runs on modern JavaScript runtimes ([Deno](https://deno.com/), [Bun](https://bun.com/), [Cloudflare Workers](https://workers.cloudflare.com/)...).